 In addition, you can witness it from south Tibet to south Nepal in clear conditions.
 Tenzing Norgay Sherpa and Edmund Hillary were the first mountaineers to Mount Everest.
-You may be familiar with them as a climber because of their legendary climb.
+You may be familiar with them as climbers because of their legendary climb.

-When looking at this lovely mountain, you can’t take your gaze away from it.
+You can’t take your gaze away when looking at this lovely mountain.
 This heavenly mountain’s snowy views and pleasant atmosphere gratify you.
 The mountain’s cliffs resemble a stairwell to paradise.

 People flock to Everest like bees flock to flowers.
 Similarly, the world’s tallest peak attracts many visitors.
 The bustling trails, busy with tourists and locals taking photos and amusing themselves, represent Everest’s significance.

 Moreover, the most important thing is to keep the environment clean.
 Everything is possible when man achieves insight.
-Destroying nature, which provides you with a glimpse of heaven on Earth, is not good.
+Destroying nature, which provides a glimpse of heaven on Earth, is not good.